KALAMAZOO, Mich. (WOOD) — Saturday marks the five-year anniversary of one of West Michigan’s most violent days.

 Four women were killed: Mary Lou Nye and her sister-in-law, Mary Jo Nye, Judy Brown and Barbara Hawthorne.
 Abbie Kopf, who 14 at the time, was shot in the head, but miraculously survived after her “Grandma Barb” pushed her down to protect her from the barrage of bullets.

-The shooter was spotted by police a few hours and taken into custody.
+The shooter was spotted by police a few hours later and taken into custody.
 He will remain behind bars for the rest of his life.

 “In some ways, it feels like longer than five years when I think about when was the last time I heard Rich and Tyler’s voice or felt their hugs or whatever, their laughs, but in a lot of ways I will never forget that night,” Smith said.